-1 Awarding Institution/Body Luminate Education Group 2 Delivery Location(s) University Centre Leeds 3 Programme Externally Accredited by (e.g. PSRB) N/A 4 Award Title(s) Foundation Degree Travel and Tourism Management 5 FHEQ Level [see guidance] Level 4 & 5 6 Bologna Cycle [see guidance] First cycle 7 HECoS Code and Description 100100 Tourism Management 100102 Travel Management 8 Mode of Attendance [full-time or part-time] Full time Part time 9 Relevant QAA Subject Benchmarking Group(s) QAA, Subject Benchmark Statement: Events, Hospitality, Leisure, Sport and Tourism November 2019 QAA, Subject Benchmark Statement: Business and Management 2019 10 Relevant Additional External Reference Points (e.g. National Occupational Standards, PSRB Standards) J 11 Date of Approval/ Revision May 2021 12 Criteria for Admission to the Programme Foundation Degree Entry Criteria Typical offer Minimum Offer
+1 Awarding Institution/Body Leeds City College Leeds City College 2 Delivery Location(s) University Centre Leeds 3 Programme Externally Accredited by (e.g. PSRB) N/A 4 Award Title(s) Foundation Degree Travel and To urism Management 5 FHEQ Level [see guidance] Level 4 & 5 6 Bologna Cycle [see guidance] First cycle 7 HECoS Code and Description 100100 Tourism Management 100102 Travel Management 8 Mode of Attendance [full-time or part-time] Full time Part time 9 Relevant QAA Subject Benchmarking Group(s) and Tourism November 2019 ent: Events, Hospitality, Leisure, Sport ent: Business and Management 2019 10 Relevant Additional External Reference Points (e.g. National Occupational Standards, PSRB Standards) l External pational 11 Date of Approval/ Revision May 2021 12 Criteria for Admission to the Pr ogramme Foundation Degree Entry Cr iteria Typical offer Minimum Offer A Levels: 2xD grades 1xE grade

-Level 3 qualifications such as: A Levels or BTEC L3 Diploma or Extended Diploma 48 UCAS tariff points from two Alevels (or equivalent qualifications) 16 UCAS tariff points from one A-level (or an equivalent qualification) GCSE English: English Language grade 4 or above.
+BTEC L3 Diploma or Extended Diploma: MP, MPP grade PP, PPP grade or a Subsidiary Diploma with an E grade Access to HE Diploma: Overall pass with 60 credits, with 24 credits to be at a Merit grade Overall pass with 60 credits GCSE English: English Language Grade C or above (grade 4 for those sitting their GCSE from 2017 onwards).
 Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Literacy are accepted in place of GCSEs.
 IELTS: IELTS 6.0 with no less than 5.5 in any component.
-International qualifications: International qualifications will be assessed against these criteria Mature applicants: University Centre Leeds welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
+International qualifications: International qualifications will be assessed against these criteria Mature applicants: Leeds City College welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
 Candidates in this category and otherwise are likely to be interviewed to assess their suitability for the course.
-21 years and over at the start of the course RPL claims: The course structure actively supports claims for Recognition of Prior Certified Learning (RPCL) or Recognition of Prior Experiential Learning (RPEL)
+21 years and over at the start of the course RPL claims: RPL claims: The course structure actively supports claims for Recognition of Prior Certification (RPCL) or Recognition of Prior Experiential Learning (RPEL)